thereal-atom/webdevagency/README.md

 # the web development agency

-I get it.
+Whether you're a start-up with a limited budget

-You're trying to run a start-up with a low budget and you need a website.
+Or an individual who wants a good website

-We can help you with that.
+We can create you a website that makes you money.

-We specialize in creating budget-friendly websites for start-ups, empowering you to convert prospects into loyal customers.
-Let us help you transform your leads into revenue-generating relationships.
+Using our technical specialty, we will craft an experience that your users will fall in love with.

 ## What Can We Do For You

-Transforming businesses online, our agency creates websites for every stage, no matter the starting point.
+We tailor our service to each client's needs at any stage of business

 - Front-end website
 - Back-end API